DUEF – Degree program in French

 In all cases:

-• your University of Lille student card
+• The student card from the University of Lille

-REIMBURSING REGISTRATION FEES
+REFUNDING REGISTRATION FEES

-SUGGESTIONS / COMPLAINTS
+SUGGESTIONS / CLAIMS

 .